CodeRabbitHub/SQL/README.md

 If you are starting with SQL and you would like a course recommendation, I would suggest:
 + [Master SQL For Data Science](https://www.udemy.com/course/master-sql-for-data-science/) created by Imtiaz Ahmad.

++ **Single Table Operations**
+  + SELECT, WHERE, AND, OR, ORDER BY, LIMIT
+  + COUNT, SUM, AVERAGE, MIN, MAX, GROUP BY, HAVING
+  + IN, BETWEEN, LIKE, CASE WHEN